-Keeping a tropical Hibiscus well and thriving throughout the winter months requires your attention.
+Hibiscus winter care requires your attention.
+Keeping a tropical Hibiscus well and thriving throughout winter takes some work.

 You need to:

 - Keep your hibiscus indoors (repotting if necessary)